Klipper3d/klipper/docs/G-Codes.md

 The following commands are available when the "bed_tilt" config section is enabled:
-- `BED_TILT_CALIBRATE [METHOD=manual]`: This command will probe the
+- `BED_TILT_CALIBRATE [METHOD=manual] [<probe_parameter>=<value>]`:
-  points specified in the config and then recommend updated x and y tilt adjustments.
+  This command will probe the points specified in the config and then recommend updated x and y tilt adjustments.
+See the PROBE command for details on the optional probe parameters.
 If METHOD=manual is specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.

 ## Mesh Bed Leveling

 The following commands are available when the "bed_mesh" config section is enabled:
-- `BED_MESH_CALIBRATE [METHOD=manual]`: This command probes the bed
+- `BED_MESH_CALIBRATE [METHOD=manual] [<probe_parameter>=<value>]`:
-  using generated points specified by the parameters in the config.
+  This command probes the bed using generated points specified by the parameters in the config.
 After probing, a mesh is generated and z-movement is adjusted according to the mesh.
+See the PROBE command for details on the optional probe parameters.
 If METHOD=manual is specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.
 - `BED_MESH_OUTPUT`: This command outputs the current probed z values and current mesh values to the terminal.
 - `BED_MESH_MAP`: This command probes the bed in a similar fashion